 Man-in-black-framed-glasses-with-his-fingers-in-his-ears

-LAST UPDATED FEBRUARY 16, 2024
+LAST UPDATED DECEMBER 10, 2024

-The most famous tone deaf statement
+The most famous tone-deaf statement

 Let them eat cake,” cried a woefully oblivious Marie Antoinette.